stefanwalther/qliksense-extension-tutorial/docs/04-Debugging-and-Web-Developer-Tools.md

 ![](images/04/04_Console_Sample.png)

-The console is very powerful, I can highly recommend that you spend some time with more "advanced" concepts of the console like:
+The console is very powerful, I highly recommend that you spend some time with more "advanced" concepts of the console like:

 ```javascript
 console.assert()